 6 Zone Tamper: A zone configured for Double End Of Line resistor supervision has a tamper condition, or the tamper switch is open on a wireless device.
-When a tamper condition occurs, the keypad(s) will start to beep.
+When a tamper condition occurs, the keypad(s) on the affected partition will start to beep.
 Press [6] while in the Trouble mode to view the affected zones.
 If a zone is tampered or faulted, it must be fully restored to clear the trouble.